-Salted Caramel Apple Sweet Rolls: Soft buttery brioche dough filled with brown sugar apple filling all rolled together, baked, and topped with a salted caramel icing.
+These Salted Caramel Apple Sweet Rolls are a brioche dough filled with brown sugar apple filling topped with a salted caramel icing.

 If I feel better (sinus infection) I think I’m going to put my tree up this weekend.

 Before you pull out the we haven’t had Thanksgiving card…I already did…in October.

 So I have no pending holidays to stop this.

 I won’t be decorating outside just yet…I truly do save that for December but I want the happiness of the holidays inside.

 Maybe it’s all the extreme negativity with the mid-term elections by gosh darn it all I want some happy holiday lights.

 I’ve already watched four Hallmark Christmas movies, including one on Halloween.